Psychiatric & Mental Health Technician

 • Nursing science

-For simplicity, other programs may cover the same subjects but group them in larger courses with titles like "Psychiatric Technician I".
+For simplicity, other programs may cover the same subjects but group them in more extensive courses with titles like “Psychiatric Technician I.”

 General education electives will be required for students attending a program that culminates in a degree.
-Psychiatric technicians may find it helpful to take courses in a second language, communication skills, or the arts, as all can be useful in the course of the job.
+Psychiatric technicians may find it helpful to take courses in a second language, communication skills, or the arts, as all can be useful on the job.

 In addition, many psychiatric technician students will be required to pass a background check with the Department of Justice (DOJ) and complete a CPR course before being awarded their certificate or degree.